 caramelized onions

 Patience is the name of the game when caramelizing onions.
 The process is slow... but the results are fantastic.
-As the sliced onions cook, their natural sugars are released.
-Those caramelize to a beautiful golden brown.
+As the sliced onions cook, their natural sugars are released and caramelize to a beautiful golden brown.
 These sweet onions can be used in dips, on burgers, in a quesadilla, scrambled with eggs, and more.
-If there are leftovers, they'll keep in the fridge (stored in an air-tight container) for three to four days.
-They freeze well too.
-Just place in a freezer bag and they'll stay for a few months (if they get freezer burn, though, they'll have to be tossed).
+If there are leftovers, they'll keep in the fridge (stored in an air-tight container) for 3 to 4 days.
+They freeze well, too.
+Just place them in a freezer bag, and they'll stay for a few months (if they get freezer burn, though, they'll have to be tossed).
+Serving is about 2 Tbsp.

 prep time